ahmedosm0/NLP_GenAI/ann_classification_project/README.md

 # 🔮 Customer Churn Prediction App

-A **Streamlit** application that predicts the probability of a customer leaving a bank using a pre-trained **TensorFlow deep learning model**.
-Powered by historical customer behavior, the model analyzes demographics and account features to forecast churn risk.
+A full pipeline for predicting **bank customer churn** using a **deep learning model** built with **TensorFlow**.
+The project includes both a **model training notebook** and a **Streamlit web app** for real-time predictions.
+The model learns from customer data to forecast churn behavior using various account and demographic features.

 ---

 ## 🚀 Features

+- 🔧 Train own model using historical customer data (`ann_main.ipynb`)
+- 🤖 Predicts churn probability in real time with a saved model
-- 📊 Takes customer details like geography, gender, age, credit score, and more
+- 📊 Accepts inputs like gender, age, credit score, geography, salary, etc.
-- 🤖 Predicts **churn probability** using a trained neural network model
-- 📈 Displays a user-friendly **churn likelihood** output
-- ⚙️ Uses **label encoding**, **one-hot encoding**, and **scaling** for input transformation
+- 🧠 Encodes categorical variables with **LabelEncoder** and **OneHotEncoder**
+- 🔄 Scales features with **StandardScaler**
-- 🧠 Model trained with **TensorFlow** and saved as `.h5`
+- 💾 Saves all preprocessing tools and the trained model using `pickle` and `.h5` format
+- 🌐 Simple, fast UI using Streamlit

 ---